dbp/website/essays/2018-01-01-home-backups.markdown

 core workstation uses when idle!).
-Also, a critical element of this system for me is that there is an off-site component, so getting that software on it is extremely important, and I'd rather have a well-supported linux computer to deal with rather than something somewhat esoteric.
+Also, a critical element of this system for me is that there is an off-site component, so getting that software on it is extremely important, and I'd rather have a well-supported linux computer to deal with rather than something esoteric.
 Obviously this depends in the particular NAS you get, but the system below is perfect _for me_.
 In particular, setting up and experimenting with the below was much cheaper than dropping hundreds more dollars on a new NAS that may not have worked any better than the